pratyushdas67/Pratyush-Das/README.md

 Hey!
 I'm **Pratyush Das**, a **Computer Science Engineering student specializing in AI/ML**, with a strong interest in **Frontend Development** and building things that people actually enjoy using.

-I'm fascinated by the intersection of **design, technology and artificial intelligence**.
+I'm fascinated by the intersection of **design, technology, and artificial intelligence**.

 I enjoy taking an idea from:

 **💭 Concept → 🎨 Design → 💻 Code → 🚀 Product**

-Currently, I'm focused on improving my development skills, exploring AI/ML, participating in **hackathons**, and turning random ideas into working projects.
+I'm currently at the beginning of my development journey, exploring different technologies, building small projects, participating in **hackathons**, and learning something new with every project.

 ---